 IDIL Interdisciplinary Day 2025

-On Saturday, March 8, the IDIL community gathered for another edition ofInterdisciplinary Day, a key event in the program that promotes interdisciplinary exchange between our master’s students and doctoral candidates 🎓
+On Saturday, March 8, the IDIL community gathered for another edition ofInterdisciplinary Day, a key event in the program that promotes interdisciplinary exchanges between our master’s students and our doctoral students 🎓

-A program rich in interaction and new experiences
+A program rich in exchanges and new discoveries

 The event was organized into three parts:

-🔬 Five “mirror thesis” presentations – Our PhD students and their co-advisors presented their research in a dynamic format accessible to all.
-A big thank you to the presenters: Dr. Pierre Villeneuve, Anita C., Hiteshree Koli, Dr. Florence Rage, Dr. Benoît Charlot, Lucas Alonso, Léa Vuiart, Dr. Sebastien Ulrich, Dr. Prisca Boisguerin, Jules Vastra, Thania Hammoum, Dr. Marie Demion, Dr. Valérie Bultel, Ana Abramova, Jamie Bride, Clémence Epinoux, and Matthieu de Castelbajac for their presentations!
+🔬 Five “Mirror Thesis” Presentations – Our doctoral students and their co-advisors presented their research in a dynamic format accessible to everyone.
+A big thank you to the presenters: Dr. Pierre Villeneuve, Anita C., Hiteshree Koli, Dr. Florence Rage, Dr. Benoît Charlot, Lucas Alonso, Léa Vuiart, Dr. Sébastien Ulrich, Dr. Prisca Boisguerin, Jules Vastra, Thania Hammoum, Dr. Marie Demion, Dr. Valérie Bultel, Ana Abramova, Jamie Bride, Clémence Epinoux, and Matthieu de Castelbajac for their presentations!

-🔀 Ten presentations of multidisciplinary projects – Master’s students had the opportunity to showcase their respective projects, demonstrating the value of interdisciplinary approaches in addressing today’s challenges.
+🔀 Ten presentations of multidisciplinary projects – M2 students had the opportunity to showcase their respective projects, illustrating the richness and value of interdisciplinary approaches in addressing current challenges.

-2️⃣ What Role Should Researchers Play in Times of Transition? – A Reflection on Ethical Responsibility and Social Engagement in Scientific Research.
+2️⃣ What Role Do Researchers Play in Transitions? – A Reflection on Ethical Responsibility and Social Engagement in Scientific Research.

 We would like to extend our heartfelt thanks to our jury—Emanuel A. Fronhofer, Cherine Bechara, Anand Madhur, and Mourad Latati—as well as to the discussion moderators, Camille Guibal and Laura Michel!

-The event also featured a casual buffet, which encouraged informal conversation among the participants 🎉
+The event also featured a lively buffet, which encouraged informal conversations among participants 🎉

 We would like to extend our heartfelt thanks to all our students for their dedication, to our program directors Agnès Fichard-Carroll and Mathieu Sicard, and to the logistics teams who helped make this event a success.